CoherentLabs/GameUIComponents/docs/content/en/interaction-manager/spatial-navigation.md

 ```

 The method accepts an optional options object as a last argument.
 The available options are:
 * `clearCurrentActiveKeys` - Boolean.
 Defaults to `false`.
 If `true`, it clears all other keys except the provided ones.
-If `false` the provided keys will just be added to the registered keys collection.
+If `false` оr not specified the provided keys will just be added to the registered keys collection.

 ### resetKeys()